 In 2012, The Director’s Guild of Canada (DGC) awarded The Allan King Award for Excellence in Documentary to Michèle and team for West Wind: The Vision of Tom Thomson.
-At the same time, she picked up both the Amsterdam International Documentary Film Festival Editing Award and top honours from her peers at Canadian Cinema Editors.
+She picked up both the Amsterdam International Documentary Film Festival Editing Award and top honours from her peers at Canadian Cinema Editors.

 In 2015 Michèle completed her first solo feature length documentary in the combined roles of director, editor, and producer for Sugar Coated probing the role of sugar in a global healthcare epidemic.
 The film, in association with TVO and ZDF/ARTE, had its world premiere at Hot Docs International Film Festival and has been playing worldwide at international film festivals and on television.
-Sugar Coated was honoured with The Donald Brittain Award for Best Social and Political Documentary at The 2016 Canadian Screen Awards.
-Sugar Coated presently playing available Netflix across North America.
+Sugar Coated was honoured with The Donald Brittain Award for Best Social and Political Documentary at the 2016 Canadian Screen Awards.
+Sugar Coated was available on Netflix across North America.

-Michèle’ short documentary, The Barber of Augusta film just recently won the Dodie Spittal Award at 2017 The Picture This Film Festival.
-She just completed SponsorLand the feature length doc for TV Ontario on a Syrian refugee family with 11 children resettling in the tiny town of Picton Ontario.
+Michèle’s short film, The Barber of Augusta won the Dodie Spittal Award at 2017 The Picture This Film Festival.
+In 2017 she released SponsorLand a feature doc for TV Ontario on a Syrian refugee family of 11 children resettling in the small town of Picton Ontario.